genuary-art/site/index.md

 # TIPS & TRICKS

 * Prepare a nice framework for yourself before January to quickly be able to start trying out ideas.
 * Don't get burned out doing dailies.
 This is supposed to be fun and creative.
-If you start to resent dailies, or you find that it's stunting you creatively, then ramp down your goals (and time spent) to just what you want to get out of this.
+If you start to resent dailies, or you find that it's stunting you creatively, take a break and think about what you want to get out of this.
 Fun?
 Practicing skills?
 Learning?
 Breaking boredom?
 Getting ideas?
 It's fine to skip days.
 If you've been on a streak and only have a few days left, you've got this.
 * There's a prompt for each day, but you can do them in advance (or later!) if it's convenient.
 No one is here to throw off your schedule.

-There's also a [FAQ](faq) with frequently asked questions!
+We also got a page with [frequently asked questions](faq)!

 # [THANKS](thanks)